GenesysCloudBlueprints/set-emergency-group-lambda-blueprint/blueprint/index-draft.md

 After you set the environment variables and Terraform configuration, execute the following commands from the `blueprints/terraform` directory:

-1. `terraform plan` - This command executes a trial run on your Genesys Cloud organization and shows a list of all the newly created AWS and Genesys cloud resources.
-Ensure to review the list before proceeding to the next step.
+1. `terraform plan` - This command executes a trial run on your Genesys Cloud organization and shows a list of all the newly created AWS and Genesys Cloud resources.
+Be sure to review the list before proceeding to the next step.

 2. `terraform apply --auto-approve` - Creates and deploys the AWS and Genesys Cloud objects to your AWS and Genesys Cloud accounts.
 The `--auto--approve` flag provides the necessary approval for the object creation.
-The command output lists all the objects successfully created by Terraform.
+The command output lists all the objects that have been successfully created by Terraform.

 The project in this blueprint has the following assumptions:

-* The local state file in Terraform named `terraform.tfstate` is created and stored in the same folder as the project.
-Terraform recommends storing the state file on a remote machine unless you want to run Terraform locally and comfortable with the file deletion.
+* The local state file in Terraform, named `terraform.tfstate`, is created and stored in the same folder as the project.
+Terraform recommends storing the state file on a remote machine unless you want to run Terraform locally and are comfortable with the deletion of the state file.
 * To clean up the org and remove all the objects that are managed by the local Terraform state file, you use the `terraform destroy --auto-approve` command from the `blueprint/terraform` directory.
 Ensure that you have backed up your projects before deleting the projects.

 ### Test the deployment